Pacific Tsunami Museum

 Tenger gyümölcseit kínáló étterem

 “The Palace Theater is an historic building that stages plays, musical performances, movies, and live entertainment.
-I don't know why the photo shows food since they don't serve any. ”
+There is no air conditioning and modernization has yet to occur.
+It still has the original wooden seats. ”